 Hello and welcome to the first edition of Settlement Services International’s (SSI) Coffs Harbour Community News!
 My name is Lisa Steward and I’m SSI’s Community Engagement Coordinator for the Coffs Harbour area.

-On August 3 we assisted our new families in recognising Roja Resh, the Yazidi day of remembrance for the day ISIS attacked the Yazidi community in the Sinjar district, Northern Iraq, in 2014.
+‘Roja Resh;’ translated as ‘Black Day,’ marks the day ISIS attacked the Yazidi community in the Sinjar district, Northern Iraq, in 2014.

-While it wasn’t held in August I can’t fail to mention the spectacularly successful ‘Freedom Feast’ that was held during Refugee Week - a council initiative and the brain child of Andrew Davis - Sustainable Living & Community Programs Coordinator Coffs Harbour City Council.
+Even though it was in June, I can’t fail to mention the spectacularly successful ‘Freedom Feast’ held during Refugee Week - a council initiative and the brain child of Andrew Davis - Sustainable Living & Community Programs Coordinator Coffs Harbour City Council.

 The community came together as one big family, sharing a long table sit down meal, complete with live entertainment, stories and a community performance.
-Over 600 people brought a plate to share, making it a community feast of authentic home cooked multicultural food from all over the world.
+Over 600 people brought a plate to share, making it a community feast of mouth-watering authentic home cooked food from all over the world for everyone to enjoy.

 New SSI Volunteers

 SSI wants everyone to work together to assist our newly arrived families achieve incredible goals- and volunteers are a critical part of making amazing things happen.